Clonmel: Print

-Clonmel is home to three newspapers: two broadsheets and one tabloid free sheet.

-The Nationalist, founded in 1890, is a Clonmel-based broadsheet newspaper that appears weekly, covering both Clonmel town and South Tipperary.
-It has a circulation of 14,375.
-It was formed to represent the views of the nationalist community in Tipperary, which led to the first editor being jailed under the Coercion Act on charges that he had intimidated a cattle dealer for taking a farm from which tenants had been evicted.
-It is now run by Johnston Press.
+Clonmel is home to several newspapers.
+These include The Nationalist, founded in 1890, which is a broadsheet newspaper that appears weekly.
+It covers both Clonmel town and South Tipperary and was formed to represent the views of the nationalist community in Tipperary.
+This led to the first editor being jailed under the Coercion Act on charges that he had intimidated a cattle dealer for taking a farm from which tenants had been evicted.
+It has been run by Johnston Press since 2014.

-Also owned by Johnston Press is South Tipp Today, a free tabloid newspaper with a circulation of 20,500 founded in 1995.
+Also owned by Johnston Press is South Tipp Today, a free tabloid newspaper founded in 1995.
 It is delivered door-to-door in some areas, and available in local shops across South Tipperary.
-It is popular, fondly referred to as the 'small paper' by its readers, and covers news, entertainment, local notes and lifestyle.

-The Sporting Press is published and printed in Clonmel, it covers news related to the greyhound community in Ireland.
-It has a circulation of 7,500.
+The Sporting Press, also published and printed in Clonmel, covers news related to the greyhound community in Ireland.
+As of 2007, it had a circulation of approximately 7,500.

-The short-lived Premier People was launched in Clonmel in October 2010.
-It was a weekly (tabloid) freesheet with a focus on news, local notes and sports and was published on Tuesday evenings.
-It was delivered door-to-door in Clonmel and to all shops in South Tipperary.
-It was founded by Ann Commins, who co-founded South Tipp Today.
-Premier People ceased publishing in 2011.

-The Tipperary Free Press was established in 1826 by the future first catholic Lord Mayor of Clonmel, John Hackett, following a meeting of the Clonmel Corporation.
-It was proposed that a Liberal and Independent newspaper should be in circulation in the district and Councillor Hackett, having been a printer and bookbinder in the town for some years, stepped forward to take on the task.
-The successful newspaper with a circulation of 45,650 in 1829 was an influential and popular voice in supporting liberal causes, yet it was labelled as radical.
-Its primary intention was to be 'The voice of the common people and played a highly prominent role in the quest for Catholic Emancipation as advocated by Daniel O'Connell.
-Hackett was sued for libel on multiple occasions for his caricatures of political rivals.
+The Tipperary Free Press was established in 1826 by the future first Catholic Lord Mayor of Clonmel, John Hackett.
+It had a circulation of 45,650 in 1829 and supported "liberal" causes.
+It supported Daniel O'Connell's movement for Catholic emancipation.
+Hackett was sued for libel on several occasions for his caricatures of political rivals.
 Printed on O'Connell Street bi-weekly, it circulated in counties Tipperary, Waterford, Kilkenny, Cork and Limerick.
-In its later years, it assumed a Catholic-Whig political leaning.
-Printing ceased when it was acquired by the Tipperary Independent (1882–1906) in 1883.
+In its later years, it assumed a Catholic-Whig political leaning and ceased printing in 1880 when it was replaced by the Tipperary Independent (1880–1892).